 Learn to make the simplest South Indian Tomato Rasam using pink lentils.
 Vegan Rasam is a tangy tamarind based broth that's spicy & warming to the palette.

 Add the mashed lentils along with curry leaves powder and chopped cilantro.
-Stir and turn off the flame at the sign of first boil.
-Actually fresh curry leaves are preferred, but if you don’t have that, then you can use curry leaves powder.
+Stir and turn off the flame at the sign of the first boil.
+Actually, fresh curry leaves are preferred, but if you don't have that, then you can use curry leaves powder.
 Now prepare for the tadka.
-Heat ghee in a tadka pan and once it’s hot, add mustard seeds, cumin seeds and slit green chillies.
+Heat ghee in a tadka pan and once it's hot, add mustard seeds, cumin seeds, and slit green chilies.
 Once they crackle, take it off the flame and pour it over the rasam.
 Serve it hot with some rice.
-If you do try this recipe, please do share it with your friends on Facebook, Twitter and Pinterest.
-This will keep me motivated to develop more interesting recipes.
-Click a pic and post it with the hashtag #cookiliciousveg .
-I would love to see your pictures on Instagram, Facebook and Twitter!

 To cook the Dal

 - First step is to cook the lentils.
 This recipe calls for pink lentils also known as masoor dal.
 Pressure cook the lentils in turmeric + salt water along with ghee.
 Once cooked, mash it using a whisk and keep it aside.